Edgenesis/shifu.dev/blog-tech/2022-05-07-connect-private-driver.md

 Insert the SD card into the reader, connect it to the USB port of your computer, and then swipe the downloaded zip file into the SD card via `balenaEtcher`. [balenaEtcher link](https://www.balena.io/etcher/)

-Insert the SD card into the Raspberry Pi, plug in the power, and the monitor is ready to start configuration.
+Insert the SD card into the Raspberry Pi, plug in the power and monitor cable, and we can start the configuration.

 First, for development/debugging we need to enable SSH, open a terminal from the desktop and enter `sudo raspi-config` to access the configuration screen and select `Interface Options`.